databricks/terraform-provider-databricks/docs/resources/metastore.md

 Unity Catalog offers a new metastore with built in security and auditing.
 This is distinct to the metastore used in previous versions of Databricks (based on the Hive Metastore).

+A Unity Catalog metastore can be created without a root location & credential, allowing flexibility for a more distributed governance approach.

 ## Example Usage

 For AWS